SQream/sqream_docs/README.md

 Main Implemented Stories
 ================================
-The following main stories have been implemented:
+Release Notes version 2021.1 includes the following main implemented stories:
 * Productize SKT inspection items and port them to the main product line
 * SQreamDB on AWS
 * SQreamDB on GCP